torbray/Monster_Hunter/README.md

     ----------------------------------------

-*This is the inventory display.
-Small Leather Bag holds unequipped items*
+This is the inventory display.
+"Small Leather Bag" holds unequipped items

     ---------------------